 *The Recipe Card below includes all the full measurements for these ingredients!

 Chicken: Any bone-in, skin-on, dark meat chicken (thighs, legs, or wings) work perfect.
 White meat, such as chicken breasts, could also work, though the meat just may not be as tender or moist.
+This recipe also works for most proteins, such as pork and beef, as well as other veggies, such as long beans and water spinach for a vegetarian-friendly option.

 Soy sauce, Vinegar, Brown sugar: The perfect trinity of any adobo is using Filipino soy sauce, cane or coconut vinegar, and some sweetness from the brown sugar.
+Any all-purpose soy sauce will work, such as Kikkoman (the adobo will be lighter in taste, however) or Chinese light soy sauce.
+Distilled white or rice vinegar may also work to replace cane/coconut vinegar.

 Garlic, black pepper, bay leaf: To provide some aroma and deep flavor to our adobo, these are the standard spices we’ll need.